-STRATTEC SECURITY CORPORATION 3333 WEST GOOD HOPE ROAD MILWAUKEE, WISCONSIN 53209
+3333 WEST GOOD HOPE ROAD MILWAUKEE, WISCONSIN 53209

-Notice of Annual Meeting of Shareholders to be held on October 11, 2016
+Notice of Annual Meeting of Shareholders to be held on October 10, 2017

-The Annual Meeting of Shareholders (the "Annual Meeting") of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Radisson Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Tuesday, October 11, 2016, at 8:00 a.m. local time, for the following purposes:
+The Annual Meeting of Shareholders (the "Annual Meeting") of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 10, 2017, at 8:00 a.m. local time, for the following purposes:

-1. To elect one director to serve for a three-year term.

-2. To approve a non-binding advisory proposal on executive compensation.

-3. To take action with respect to any other matters that may be properly brought before the Annual Meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.
+- 1. To elect two directors to serve for a three-year term. - 2.
+To approve a non-binding advisory proposal on executive compensation. - 3.
+To approve a non-binding advisory proposal on the frequency of future advisory votes on executive compensation. - 4.
+To take action with respect to any other matters that may be properly brought before the Annual Meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.